How the Legislature Protected Children by Reigning in Texas’ Child Protection Agency

 In the Texas Senate, Senator Bryan Hughes shepherded the bill through the process with similar bi-partisan support.
 The bill was fully passed into law and went into effect in late 2021.

 In the spring of 2023, the Texas legislature came to Austin again.
 Again, FFP and a coalition of like-minded organizations came to the legislature with a list of holes in the CPS system in desperate need of being filled.
-Among other CPS bills, the legislature passed HB 730, filed by Rep. James Frank and joint-authored by Rep. Gene Wu.
+Among other CPS bills, the legislature passed HB 730, filed by Rep. James Frank and joint-authored by Rep. Genu Wu.
 In a now familiar story, the two lawmakers carried a nearly unanimous vote for the bill on the floor of the Texas House and, over in the Senate, Senator Bryan Hughes passed the bill through the second chamber with unanimous bipartisan support.

 HB 730 now requires every CPS caseworker who investigates a family to provide verbal and written verification to the parent of their rights.
-Similar to the requirement for police officers to inform suspects of their “Miranda rights”, the law now requires that parents be informed of things like their right to remain silent, their right to refuse CPS entry into the home, and their right to consult with an attorney before speaking to CPS.
+Similar to the requirement for police officers to inform suspects of their “miranda rights”, the law now requires that parents be informed of things like their right to remain silent, their right to refuse CPS entry into the home, and their right to consult with an attorney before speaking to CPS.

 The bill also took aim at what lawmakers often refer to as the “hidden foster care system” in Texas–a previously untracked, unregulated, parallel system of off-book child removals that CPS frequently obtained by threatening families into “voluntarily” removing their own child from the home for indefinite periods of time.
 Originally designed to allow CPS and families to temporarily remove a child from dangerous situations without putting the family through a court battle, the practice became so commonplace in the CPS world that some experts estimated that if you add in children who have been removed through these off-book, “voluntary” agreements with families, it would double the size of the foster care system in Texas.